droberson/rtfm/rtfm.md

 bash and zsh are different, but these keystrokes work for both.
 They are useful to know in case you are on a jacked up terminal, your keyboard is missing certain keys, and they are just plain faster once you get the hang of them.
-Most of these also apply to Emacs
+Most of these also apply to Emacs and editing text within Chrome.

 ```
 Control + a -- place cursor at beginning of line